AlexBAV/corsl/README.md

 `async_queue<T>` is an awaitable producer-consumer queue.
 Producer adds values to the queue by calling `push` or `emplace` methods while consumer calls `next` method to get an awaitable that produces the result from the head of a queue.

+`cancel` method cancels the queue.
+The next (or current) continuation is immediately cancelled by getting `operation_cancelled` exception.
+Any subsequent `push` will be ignored.

 **Note**: While multiple producers are allowed to add values to a queue concurrently (actual access is synchronized with a lock), only single consumer is supported.
 Calling `next` from multiple coroutines or threads will lead to undefined behavior.

 ```C++